 The Graduate Apprenticeship (GA) programme is an alternative route to attaining a degree, and employers gain new, valuable, tailored talent for their workforce.
 Apprentices benefit from a degree, work experience and a salary.
+Tuition fees are fully funded by Skills Development Scotland.

 Why be a Graduate Apprentice at the University of Glasgow?